 Ketones are not normally found in the urine.
 They are intermediate products of fat metabolism.
 They can form when a person does not eat enough carbohydrates (for example, in cases of starvation or high-protein diets), or when a person’s body cannot use carbohydrates properly.
 When carbohydrates are not available the body metabolises fat instead to get the energy it needs to keep functioning.

 This test is used to detect haemoglobin in the urine (haemoglobinuria).
-Haemoglobin is a oxygen-transporting protein found inside red blood cells (RBCs).
+Haemoglobin is an oxygen-transporting protein found inside red blood cells (RBCs).
 Its presence in the urine indicates blood in the urine (known as haematuria).
 The small number of RBCs normally present in urine (see microscopic examination) usually result in a “negative” test.
 However, when the number of RBCs increases, they are detected as a “positive” test result.

-Even small increases in the amount of RBCs in urine can be significant.
+Even small increases in the number of RBCs in urine can be significant.
 Numerous diseases of the kidney and urinary tract, as well as trauma, medications, smoking, or strenuous exercise can cause haematuria or haemoglobinuria.

 This test cannot determine the severity of disease nor be used to identify where the blood is coming from.
 For instance, contamination of urine with blood from haemorrhoids or vaginal bleeding cannot be distinguished from a bleed in the urinary tract.
-This is why it is important to collect a urine specimen correctly, and for women to tell their health care provider that they are menstruating when asked to collect a urine specimen.
+Therefore, it is important to collect a urine specimen correctly, and for women to tell their health care provider that they are menstruating when asked to collect a urine specimen.

 Sometimes a chemical test for blood in the urine is negative, but the microscopic examination shows increased numbers of RBCs.
 When this happens, ascorbic acid (vitamin C) many be checked because it can cause falsely low or negative test results.